A chronology of key events:

 1960 July - Congolese army mutinies; Moise Tshombe declares Katanga independent; Belgian troops sent in ostensibly to protect Belgian citizens and mining interests; UN Security Council votes to send in troops to help establish order, but the troops are not allowed to intervene in internal affairs.

-1960 September - Kasavubu dismisses Lumumba as prime minister.
+1960 September - President Kasavubu dismisses Mr Lumumba.

-1961 February - Lumumba murdered, reportedly with US and Belgian complicity.
+1961 February - Patrice Lumumba murdered, reportedly with US and Belgian complicity.

 1961 August - UN troops begin disarming Katangese soldiers.

-1963 - Tshombe agrees to end Katanga's secession.
+1963 - Moise Tshombe agrees to end Katanga's secession.

-1973-74 - Mobutu nationalises many foreign-owned firms and forces European investors out of the country.
+1973-74 - President Mobutu nationalises many foreign-owned firms and forces European investors out of the country.

 1989 - Zaire defaults on loans from Belgium, resulting in a cancellation of development programmes and increased deterioration of the economy.

-1994 - Mobutu agrees to the appointment of Kengo Wa Dondo, an advocate of austerity and free-market reforms, as prime minister.
+1994 - President Mobutu agrees to the appointment of Kengo Wa Dondo, an advocate of free-market reforms, as prime minister.

 1997 May - Tutsi and other anti-Mobutu rebels, aided principally by Rwanda, capture the capital, Kinshasa; Zaire is renamed the Democratic Republic of Congo; Laurent-Desire Kabila installed as president.